D.C. United: Playoff failures (2000–2003)

 Ultimately, Arena's departure marked the beginning of a downturn in the team's fortunes.
 After reaching MLS Cup for the club's first four seasons, the 2000 season saw the club lose nine of their first twelve matches.
 United ultimately finished in 11th out of 12 teams in MLS during the 2000 season, missing the 2000 MLS Cup Playoffs altogether, for the first time in franchise history.
-Outside of MLS play, the club suffered early exists in the CONCACAF Champions' Cup, losing in the semifinals to eventual champions, the LA Galaxy, and being knocked out in the quarterfinals of the U.S. Open Cup by eventual finalists, Miami Fusion.
+Outside of MLS play, the club suffered early exits in the CONCACAF Champions' Cup, losing in the semifinals to eventual champions, the LA Galaxy, and being knocked out in the quarterfinals of the U.S. Open Cup by eventual finalists, Miami Fusion.

 During the 2001 season, United played in the CONCACAF Giants Cup which was held in March 2001, prior to the start of the MLS regular season.
 United reached the finals of the Giants Cup, beating Jamaican club, Arnett Gardens, and Guatemalan club, Comunicaciones in the quarterfinals and semifinals, respectively, before losing to Mexican club, América, in the final.
 During the 2001 MLS regular season United once again, finished in last place in the Eastern Conference and 11 points outside of the playoff picture.
 Although the offense led by Abdul Thompson Conteh, and Jamie Moreno contributed to 42 goals on the season, the porous United defense let in 50 goals the second worst in the East.
 The season however, was truncated by three weeks due to the aftermath of the September 11 attacks.
 Following the 2001 season, club management decided to fire Rongen, and replace him with English manager Ray Hudson, who had just coached the Miami Fusion to a Supporters' Shield title.